Bunscoil Bhríde, Rathangan, Co. Kildare

 3. To put in place a framework that will ensure effective and productive relations between students, parents and teachers where a student is admitted to the school.

-Section 9 (j) of the Education Act 1998 specifies, that “A recognized school shall ….Subject to this Act and in particular section 15 (2) (d), establish and maintain an Admission’s Policy which provides for maximum accessibility to the school”.
+Section 9 (j) of the Education Act 1998 specifies, that “A recognised school shall ….Subject to this Act and in particular section 15 (2) (d), establish and maintain an Admission’s Policy which provides for maximum accessibility to the school”.

 Section 15 (2) (d) states the Board of Management shall “publish ….
 The policy of the school concerning admission to and participation in the school and ensure that principles of equality and the right of parents to send their children to a school of the parents’ choice are respected”.